 Timber Treatment, Gate Care and Maintenance Recommendations

 Timber has a natural tolerance in terms of how much it can expand & contract before succumbing to warping/shrinkage.
-It is for this reason that Charltons recommend that you treat all of our planed timber gates with a modern UV oil for planed timber such as Osmo or Restol.
-Modern UV wood oils are scientifically formulated from natural oils, resins, solvents & chemicals to make them longer lasting & faster drying i.e. more durable than traditional oils.
-The oils essentially “fill” the miroscopoic holes as it is absorbed into the wood and stops deterioration.
+It is for this reason that Charltons recommend that you treat all of our planed timber gates with a modern UV oil for planed timber such as Osmo Modern UV wood oils are scientifically formulated from natural oils, resins, solvents & chemicals to make them longer lasting & faster drying i.e. more durable than traditional oils.
+The oils essentially “fill” the microscopic holes as it is absorbed into the wood and stops deterioration.

 It is also quite common for small splits (shakes and checks) to occur during drying; this is nature at work and should not be considered a fault.
 However, as you can see from the images below, the application of oil can considerably reduce the appearance of checks and shakes in the wood.
 It can also reduce warping.
 These pressure treated softwood samples had just one coat of oil and were left outside in a sunny aspect for 12 months.
 Oil helps to control the absorption/evaporation of the moisture content of the wood.
 An added benefit of using oil is that it is relatively easy to apply and maintain.
+Pressure treated gates must be allowed to thoroughly dry out before the application of oil.

 Wood with oil has less checks and is not warped